-Charles Ryan served as an Army Ranger in the 2nd BN in WWII and was one of 225 Rangers that risked their lives in the D-Day Invasion at Normandy (in the Associated Press on Saturday).
+Charles Ryan – one of the very last of the Army Rangers in the 2nd BN in WWII – was one of 225 Rangers that risked their lives in the D-Day Invasion at Normandy (St. Louis, Associated Press on Saturday).

-During the invasion, 50 of the 65 troops in Ryan’s unit lost their lives during the battle that began on June 6, 1944.
+During the invasion, 50 of the 65 troops in Ryan’s unit lost their lives in this battle that began on June 6, 1944.
 In all, there were 225 Rangers that warded off fire from enemy artillery.

-Ryan was wounded during the D-Day Invasion but that didn’t stop him from fighting in the Battle of the Bulge and the Battle of the Hurtgen Forest.
+Ryan was wounded during the D-Day Invasion but that didn’t stop him from going on to fight in the Battle of the Bulge (and also the Battle of the Hurtgen Forest).